legend-exp/legend-pygeom-hpges/docs/source/manual.md

 - Ensure coordinate arrays are shape `(N, 3)` in `(x, y, z)` with units of mm.
 - A {class}`NotImplementedError` is raised by distance methods for solids that are not {class}`pyg4ometry.geant4.solid.GenericPolycone`.
-- If you pass a custom `material`, it must be associated with the same {class}`pyg4ometry.geant4.Registry` as the detector.
-- If your metadata sets `production.enrichment` to `None`, material construction will fail; provide a valid enrichment or pass an explicit material.

 ## Extending